 -

-MOBERLY, Mo. – To help address hunger in our community, and in celebration of National Peanut Butter and Jelly Day on April 2, Moberly Regional Medical Center has collected more than 550 jars of peanut butter (and other nut butters) for the Christos Center Food Bank in Moberly.
-Peanut butter was donated by MRMC’S employees, board members, medical staff members and community members during the recent Jars of Love peanut butter drive.
-According to Feeding Missouri, 14.2 percent of residents in Randolph Co... ...
+To help address hunger in our community, and in celebration of National Peanut Butter and Jelly Day on April 2, Moberly Regional Medical Center has collected just over than 1,245 jars of peanut butter (and other nut butters) for the Christos Center Food Bank in Moberly.
+Peanut butter was donated by MRMC’S employees, board members, medical staff members and community members during the recent Jars of Love Peanut Butter Drive.
+According to Feeding Missouri, 14.2 percent of residents in Randolph County str... ...
 Read More

 -